Quentin Tarantino's unrealized projects: Kill Bill sequels and spin-offs

-Untitled kung-fu project
+Untitled kung-fu film

 Following the success of his Kill Bill films, Tarantino began developing a kung-fu followup film that would be entirely in Mandarin.
 It was to be made before Inglourious Basterds.
 The inspiration to do another martial arts film came from Tarantino seeing Zhang Yimou's House of Flying Daggers at the 2004 Cannes Film Festival.
 It wasn't known if Tarantino would hire actors fluent in Mandarin or celebrities that would have to learn Mandarin.
 The plan on releasing was to have two theatrical cuts, one with subtitles and the other with an out-of-sync English language dubbing, similar to old-school re dubs.
 Since then, no updates have emerged from the ambitious project.

 Casino Royale

 In the mid-2000s, Tarantino expressed interest in directing Casino Royale, the 2006 film adaptation of Ian Fleming's debut novel and the debut of James Bond.
-Unfortunately, Eon Productions had no interest in hiring Tarantino.
+However, Eon Productions had no interest in hiring Tarantino.
 He claims to have worked behind the scenes with the Fleming family, and believed this was the reason why filmmakers finally went ahead with Casino Royale.
 Tarantino also said he would have set it in the 1960s and would have only made it with Pierce Brosnan returning as Bond.
 By February 2005, Martin Campbell was announced as the film's director, and the film was released on November 14, 2006, to critical and box-office success.

-Untitled disaster project / Airport 2005
+Untitled disaster film

 Tarantino wanted to take his hand at another popular '70s genre film, where Jackie Brown was with blaxploitation and Kill Bill was with kung-fu films, this time with a disaster film.
 Taking inspiration from films like The Towering Inferno, The Poseidon Adventure, and Airport, Tarantino wanted to get as many of his reoccurring actors as possible and jokingly dubbed this Airport 2005.
-He remarked his casting choice as so: "Travolta could be the pilot, Pam Grier the stewardess, Robert Forster, Michael Madsen, Tim Roth, Harvey Keitel, Bridget Fonda.”
-But, no other updates have emerged since then, and Forster died on October 11, 2019.
+He remarked his casting choice as so: "Travolta could be the pilot, Pam Grier the stewardess, Robert Forster, Michael Madsen, Tim Roth, Harvey Keitel, Bridget Fonda."

-Grindhouse 2
+Grindhouse sequel

 Both Tarantino and Robert Rodriguez have expressed interest in making a sequel to their 2007 double-feature film Grindhouse.
 Tarantino said that he wants to shoot an "old-school Kung Fu movie in Mandarin with subtitles in some countries, and release a shorter, dubbed cut in others" for his segment.
 It has also been reported by Rotten Tomatoes that Edgar Wright may expand Don't into a feature film.
 According to Eli Roth, he and Wright have discussed the possibility of pairing Don't with Thanksgiving for a Grindhouse sequel.
 Roth is quoted as saying "We're talking to Dimension about it.
 I think they're still trying to figure out Grindhouse 1 before we think about Grindhouse 2, but I've already been working on the outline for it and I would do it in a heartbeat."